Martyn Waghorn: Return to Derby County

 On 7 August 2023, Waghorn returned to League One club Derby County on a one-year deal.
 Waghorn scored five times in his first four appearances in League One in August 2023, including at hat-trick in a 4–2 victory at Peterborough United on 26 August 2023.
 In October 2023, Waghorn picked up a hamstring injury which ruled him out for a month.
 After a brief return of three weeks, Waghorn suffered a calf injury in December 2023.
 He was set to return in January 2024, but after a setback in his rehab he was ruled out for "foreseeable" by Derby head coach Paul Warne.
 Waghorn returned to action on 27 February 2024, against Charlton Athletic and scored his first goal in five months in a 3–0 win at Bristol Rovers on 9 March 2024.
 Waghorn made 27 appearances for Derby during the season, scoring seven times as they secured promotion to the Championship after finishing second-place in the League One table.

 On 18 May 2024, it was announced that Waghorn would leave Derby at the end of his contract on 30 June 2024.
 In his two spells at Derby, Waghorn scored 37 times in 150 appearances.

 Northampton Town

 On 1 November 2024, Waghorn joined League One side Northampton Town on a short-term deal.

 On 17 December 2024, he departed the club having had his contract terminated by mutual consent.

-Retirement
+Retirement and non-league

-On 13 February 2025, Waghorn retired from professional football aged 35, he made 527 games over a 17-year career, scoring 135 goals.
+On 13 February 2025, Waghorn retired from professional football aged 35, he played 527 games over a 17-year career, scoring 135 goals.

+On 28 December 2025, Waghorn returned to playing, joining Northern Premier League Division One Midlands club Anstey Nomads.